-Evans has worked to change the way water aid is managed in Kenya.
-She has built a team of staff and volunteers, in Austin and beyond, who implement projects that are realistic and lasting through strategic partnerships, true community involvement and empowerment, hygiene and sanitation education, and impact measurement.
-Evans’ model positions Well Aware and Aurora partner communities to thrive, and every dollar invested is at least quadrupled in productivity.
+Evans has worked to change the way water projects are executed and managed in east Africa.
+She has built a team of staff and volunteers who implement projects that are realistic and lasting through strategic partnerships, true community involvement and empowerment, hygiene and sanitation education, and impact measurement.
+Evans’ model positions Well Aware and Well Beyond partner communities to thrive, and every dollar invested is at least quadrupled in productivity.

-Under her leadership, Well Aware has impacted more than 140,000 people, and is on track to more than double their impact in 2017.
-The organization’s reputation for project success (100%) and cost effectiveness (averaging $10 per person for decades) has also prompted numerous collaborations with other NGO’s worldwide to guide their water infrastructure projects through Aurora Global.
+Under her leadership, Well Aware has impacted more than 200,000 people, and the organization’s reputation for project success (100%) and cost effectiveness (averaging $10 per person for decades) has prompted numerous collaborations with other NGO’s worldwide to guide their water infrastructure projects through Well Aware.

 Evans spent the first years of her life in rural Australia before moving to a small town in east Texas.
 Her awareness of—and compassion for—the diverse world around her began to take shape at an early age.

 After graduating with honors from the University of Texas at Austin with a communications degree, she attended law school at Southern Methodist University, where she focused on environmental law.
 Awarded an externship with the Environmental Protection Agency's water department, Evans also became president of the SMU Environmental Law Society and served as chief editor of the law school's news periodical.